RasaHQ/rasa-demo/data/nlu/nlu.md

 - whats new
 - whatsapp
 - yow are you
+- how are you Rasa
+- Hey Sara, how's it going

 ## intent:ask_howold
 - Do you have friends the same age as you, if so, how old are they?